Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 Just across the street from Fort Christian is a little town square.
 In 1848 it was announced that all slaves were free in the Danish West Indies (the Virgin Islands).
 Therefore, the park has incredible significance for the island and its people.

 Imagine being a slave.
-The Danish king has just said he’s going to free you in a decade.
-So hang tight and don’t die in the meantime!
-Needless to say, the enslaved folk rose up and demanded immediate freedom.
-The uprising occurred on St. Croix leading the governor on St. Croix to issue the proclamation freeing all slaves.
+The Danish king just issued a proclamation he’s going to free you in a decade.
+So for the next 10 years, hang tight, be patient and don’t die in the meantime!
+Needless to say, the enslaved folk weren’t thrilled with having to wait 10 years.
+So they rose up and demanded immediate freedom.
+The uprising convinced the governor in St. Croix to issue the proclamation immediately freeing all slaves.

 Highlights:

-2. A replica of the Liberty Bell sits in one corner.
+2. A replica of the Liberty Bell sits in one corner of the gardens.
 Every state and territory was issued a bronze sculpture of the bell.
-Who wants to go to Philadelphia anyway.
-Kidding!
+If you visit this one you can save yourself a trip to Philadelphia.

-3. A large tamarind tree is in one corner.
-If you come at the right time there are tons of tamarinds on the tree and ground.
-An island treat!
+3. A large tamarind tree sits in the corner across from the Grand Hotel and Post Office.
+If you come at the right time there are tons of tamarinds on the tree – help yourself to this island treat!

 3. 99 Steps